ceford/j4xdemos-data-jdocmanual/manuals/user/en/hosting/local-hosting-on-linux.md

 Tables have to be exported and imported.
 Joomla!
 5 requires specific minimum versions which Linux Mint offers via the Synaptic Package Manager.

-Open the Synaptix Package Manager GUI and search for either mysql-server or mariadb-server.
+Open the Synaptic Package Manager GUI and search for either mysql-server or mariadb-server.
 Select the checkbox for the item ending in -server.
 Select `Mark for Installation` and them `Apply` in the top Toolbar.
-You can open the Details panel to see what is happening during the installtion.
+You can open the Details panel to see what is happening during the installation.
 Select `Close` when done.

 You can test to see whether your database is working by entering `mysql` in